The best GPS watches 2024: feature-packed timepieces to keep you on course

 The built quality is extremely solid as well, and the chunky titanium bezel gives it a real premium feel.
 This is a GPS watch that gets you noticed, in a good way (it even has a built-in flashlight).

-The biggest downside is the price.
-This is one of Garmin's most expensive watches, and although it's easy to see why, it's worth taking a good look at the Polar Grit X Pro and Amazfit T-Rex 2 before dropping more than $1,000 on it.
+The biggest downside in my opinion is the price.
+This is one of Garmin's most expensive watches, and although it's easy to see why, it's worth taking a good look at the Polar Grit X Pro and Amazfit T-Rex 2 before dropping all your cash on it.
 The original Garmin Enduro came in a slightly cheaper steel edition, but this time it's titanium all the way.

 Read our full Garmin Enduro 2 review